maniaclab/afmetrics_collector/README.md

 `afmetrics_collector -d -vv -sjb --host -t <token> -c "<cluster>"`
 This will output .json files in your current directory, and very verbose (`-vv`) logs in `/var/log/afmetrics/afmetrics.log`.
-I would recommend to run this from within the `/var/log/afmetrics` directory so all the stuff to look at is in one place
+I would recommend to run this from within the `/var/log/afmetrics` directory so all the stuff to look at is in one place.
+A **token** is not necessary for debugging, so you can use `-d` before you have one

 ### Data Obfuscation and security